How To Build A Healthy Relationship That Supports Your Mental Health

 How do I create a healthy relationship?

-Healthy relationships are often built on a solid foundation of love and respect.
-Additionally, these types of healthy connections can improve mental health.
-At the beginning of a relationship, it may feel easy to see your partner through the eyes of adoration or admiration.
-You may focus on common interests, and are willing to gloss over traits that you'd typically object to, like certain personality traits or a career choice, when you're falling in love.
+Healthy relationships are often built on a solid foundation of love and respect and can improve mental health.
+At the beginning of a relationship, it may seem easy to see your partner through the eyes of adoration or admiration.
+You may be willing to gloss over traits that you'd typically object to, like certain personality traits or a career choice, when you're falling in love.

-To start a new relationship positively, you may want to partner with someone you already respect and feel appreciation for.
-Respect in a relationship can be key for longevity.
-For many people, finding a partner aligned with your personal goals and lifestyle may be beneficial.
-As your relationship develops, focus on building love and respect to help you to develop a healthy partnership characterized by trust and intimacy.
+To start a new relationship on a positive note, you may want to partner with someone you already respect and appreciate.
+Respect in a relationship can be key to longevity.
+As your relationship develops, focus on building love and respect to help you develop a healthy partnership characterized by trust and intimacy.

 *If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text "START" to 88788.
 You can also use the online chat.